Ohtani homers early, Angels rally late to beat Rangers 9-7 - KVIA

 AP Sports Writer

+“I feel comfortable.
+It’s more like go out there, do my job and stay focused every single time when I take my at-bats and help my team,” said Rengifo, who began the season at Triple-A Salt Lake before being called up on May 8.
+“It’s getting more experience, which helps with making adjustments and seeing results.”

-Marcus Semien and Meibrys Viloria homered for the Rangers, who won the first two games of the series.
+Rengifo also had two stolen bases and made a couple of good defensive plays to help Los Angeles bounce back after it dropped the first two games of the series.

-Ohtani launched his 22nd homer in the third, but the Angels trailed 7-4 going into the eighth.
-Fletcher, who entered in the third after Phil Gosselin was beaned, lined a two-run double to the left-field wall with one out to bring Los Angeles within 7-6.
+Shohei Ohtani hit his 22nd home run in the third inning, a three-run shot, but the Angels trailed 7-4 going into the eighth.
+David Fletcher, who entered in the third after Phil Gosselin was beaned, lined a two-run double to the left-field wall with one out to bring Los Angeles within 7-6.

 After pinch-hitter Kurt Suzuki struck out, Ohtani was intentionally walked and Taylor Ward drew a walk from Brett Martin (0-7).
 Fletcher tied it at 7 when he scored on a wild pitch, and Rengifo followed with a line drive into the right-center gap to put the Angels on top.